Daniel908009/Stormy-Seas/README.md

 Now open a console and enter the folowing code: pip install -r /path/to/requirements.txt <br>
 *Replace the /path/to/requirements.txt with the actual path. <br>
 Enjoy the game! <br>
+<h2>Using Pypi</h2>
+simply open your command prompt and enter this command: pip install Stormy-Seas-package <br>
+and the run it using this command: pygame(your version) -m Stormy_Seas_package.main <br>
+versions of python can look like this: python3.10 python3 or similar <br>
+to find your version enter this command: python --version <br>
+If any of this is confusing or I made some errors in my explenation then check this guide: https://packaging.python.org/en/latest/tutorials/installing-packages/<br>